SLMT/paper-plot-lib/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

-A Python library that helps you plot figures that are used on your paper for your experiment results.
-The library is based on `matplotlib` but provides a way to constrcut plots using builder pattern.
+This library helps you plot figures that are used on a paper for experiment results.
+It is basically a wrapper around `matplotlib` but provides a way to constrcut plots using [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern).

 ## Requirements